iron-bun/SOTAFilter/README.md

 ## SOTA by Public Transport filter ##

 This program is used to filter Summits on the Air locations against public transport infrastructure to find summits that are potentially accessible via public transport.
-The particular use case is journey planners will frequently fail to find a public transport route from you to the summit but if you can locate a nearby public transport stop and ask the planner to navigate to *that* everything works splendidly.
+The particular use case is my experience with journey planners that will frequently fail to find a public transport route from you to the summit, but if you can locate a nearby public transport stop and ask the planner to navigate to *that* everything works splendidly.

 **Please note: The existence of a bus stop does not indicate the existence of a bus.
 It is vital to verify your travel plans before setting off**